unixisking/pattern-matching-algorithms/README.md

 ## Project Overview

-The project analyzes the performance of pattern-matching algorithms on pseudo-randomly generated texts of 500,000 characters.
+In this project, we analyze the performance of pattern-matching algorithms on pseudo-randomly generated texts of 500,000 characters.
 Tests were conducted using alphabets of sizes 2 and 70, with pattern lengths varying from 4 to 50.

 ## Technologies Used